-Saturday was the day we prepared spinach, ricotta, sauerkraut or poppy seed fritters while Sundays – because it was the day of rest – we made Knödels with eggs and more speck than usual or with liver and then boiled them in soup.
+Saturday was the day we prepared spinach, ricotta, sauerkraut, or poppy seed fritters while Sundays – because it was the day of rest – we made Knödels with eggs and more speck than usual or with liver and then boiled them in the soup.
 On good days, the lady of the house served Knödels with pork goulash.

 Dinners were the same every day of the year: we had “jüfa” or “scartè” (porridge made with milk and butter) or “jopa arestida” (soup made with onions and bread sautéed in butter).

 Stale bread soaked in milk was also a staple at breakfast.
-The bread that farmers ate was generally stale because bread was only prepared twice a year – usually in spring and fall – in the outdoor oven that every farmhouse or ‘vila’ had; it was then left to dry on special racks for long term storage.
+The bread that farmers ate was generally stale because the bread was only prepared twice a year – usually in spring and fall – in the outdoor oven that every farmhouse or ‘vila’ had; it was then left to dry on special racks for long term storage.

 A well-renown local dish is “panicia” – pearl barley cooked in a concoction of water and milk with smoked ham.

 Although these specialties have certainly evolved over recent decades to become excellent culinary dishes comparable to the finest cuisine in other areas of Italy, there are families that continue to prepare them today in the traditional way.